bobbicodes/mecca/README.md

 # MECCA-platform
-The Music Education Composition Creation Application.
+The Music Education, Composition, Creation Application.

 You are the student.
 You are the composer.